sumn2u/learn-javascript/en/basics/variables.md

 3 + 5 = 8
 ```

-You start performing calculations when you introduce an unknown, for example, x below:
+You start performing calculations when you introduce an unknown, for example, `x` below:

 ```
 3 + x = 8
 ```

-Shifting those around you can determine x:
+Shifting those around you can determine `x`:

 ```
 x = 8 - 3